Pathoschild/canimod.github.io/guides/crossplatforming-a-smapi-mod.md

 ---
 layout: default
 title: Crossplatforming a SMAPI mod
-intro: This page explains how to take an existing mod which only works on one platform, and make it compatible with Linux, Mac, and Windows.
-This assume you're already familiar with SMAPI development and are migrating an existing mod; if not, see <em><a href="/guides/creating-a-smapi-mod">creating a SMAPI mod</a></em> instead.
+intro: This page explains how to take an existing mod and make it compatible with Linux, Mac, and Windows.
+This guide assumes you're already familiar with SMAPI development; if not, see <em><a href="/guides/creating-a-smapi-mod">creating a SMAPI mod</a></em> instead.
 ---

 ## Making a mod crossplatform
+_If the mod already uses the crossplatform build configuration (e.g. because you used the _[creating a SMAPI mod](creating-a-smapi-mod)_ guide to make it), you can skip this section._

 Making a mod compile on Linux, Mac, and Windows is pretty straightforward now.

 1. Download the mod's source code.